Cutting down capital gains tax on real estate sales

 Defer RRSP contributions to mitigate taxes

 Is there any real estate investment I could invest my capital gains in, without being robbed of paying 50% capital gains tax?

 I understand there is an exception for the sale of commercial property.

-A: One of the biggest deterrents I’ve observed with real estate investors is the dreaded capital gains tax hit.
-Your disdain, Dennis, is widespread.
+One of the biggest complaints I’ve heard from real estate investors is the dreaded capital gains tax hit, Dennis.

-Stock market investors don’t seem to be as patient.
+Stock market investors don’t seem to be nearly as patient.
 Real estate is generally a long-term hold, while stock turnover tends to be more frequent.
-Real estate investors often end up with larger capital gains as well because real estate is such a focused investment, worth as much or more than many investors’ stock portfolios.
+Real estate investors often end up with larger capital gains as well because real estate is such a large investment, with a market value worth more than many investors’ stock portfolios.

 If a rental real estate investor has claimed depreciation, also known as capital cost allowance (CCA), all past CCA gets “recaptured” and taxed in the year of sale in addition to capital gains tax payable.